NTU Work Inspiration Scheme

 - reside in a neighbourhood with low rates of progression to university

-- be a mature student (aged 21 or over).
+- be a mature student (aged 21 or over) and in full time education.

 Our work experience placements are very popular.
 To increase your students’ chances of obtaining a placement, we recommend they apply for the NTU Progression scheme, as priority is given to those enrolled on this programme.
 NTU Progression is a free scheme which offers access to our library, academic support and a taste of university life.
 All of your students are welcome to apply for a work placement, whether or not they are enrolled on NTU Progression.

-If you have any questions relating to work experience, please feel free to email our work experience coordinator.
+If you have any questions relating to work experience, please get in touch.

 Animal Unit Assistant (Brackenhurst Campus)